 Lawn Thatching

-Lawn Thatching Thatch is a layer of living and dead roots and shoots.
-The thatch layer is located above the soil but below the grass leaves.
-Some thatch is good for retaining moisture and nutrients however, too much thatch can block nutrients and moisture from reaching the root zone.
-Thatch accumulation greater than 1/2" should be controlled.
-Lawn de-thatching is a mechanical process that removes excessive thatch from your lawn. [...]
+Lawn Thatching Thatch is a layer of living and dead turfgrass material which is located above the soil but below the grass blades.
+Lawn dethatching is a mechanical process that removes excessive thatch and moss from your lawn and prepares it for over-seeding.
+While a small amount of thatch can be beneficial for a lawn, too much can block nutrients and moisture from reaching the root zone.
+Thatch accumulation greater [...]

 Read more